elok/DEND_Capstone/README.md

 #### Fact Table

-* returns_sentiment - daily price performance with the twitter sentiment from the previous day
+* <b>returns_sentiment</b> - daily price performance with the twitter sentiment from the previous day
   * date - the date of the price performance
   * close - the closing end of day price
   * returns - the percent difference between today's price and yesterday's price (T - T-1) / T